wheelerbrazeau/docs.erisindustries.com/tutorials/solidity/solidity-1.md

         bank = new Bank();
     }

-    // Attempt to withdraw the given 'amount' of Ether from the account. function deposit() returns (bool res) {
+    // Attempt to deposit the given 'amount' of Ether to the account. function deposit() returns (bool res) {
         if (msg.value == 0){
             return false;